 Effect of Termination of Agreement.
 Upon termination of this Agreement, for any reason, the obligations of the Parties to each other hereunder shall terminate, but none of the recorded plats, licenses, building permits, or certificates of occupancy granted prior to expiration of the Term or termination of this Agreement shall be rescinded or limited in any manner due to the expiration or termination of this Agreement.
 No easements, maintenance requirements, infrastructure improvement obligations, or other agreements intended to run with the land, including obligations that were based upon the approvals, shall expire upon termination or expiration of this Agreement.

 Indemnification.
-Each Party shall defend, hold harmless, and indemnify the other Party and its officers, agents, employees, members, elected officials, and representatives from any and all third-party claims, costs, judgments, or liabilities (including inverse condemnation) which arise directly from the construction of the Project, or operations performed under this Agreement, to the extent permitted by Utah law.
-Each Party shall give the other Party prompt notice of any such claim made or suit filed.
-Each Party agrees to defend against any claim brought or action filed against the other Party, whether such claim or action is rightfully or wrongfully brought or filed.
-In case a claim should be brought or an action filed with respect to the subject of the indemnity herein, each Party agrees that the other Party may employ attorneys of its own selection to appear and defend the claim or action on its own behalf at the expense of the indemnifying Party.
-Nothing in this Agreement, shall be construed to mean that one Party, shall defend, indemnify, or hold the other Party or its members, elected or appointed representatives, officers, agents and employees, harmless from any claims of personal injury, death or property damage or other liabilities arising from the willful misconduct or negligent acts or omissions of the other Party, or its members, boards, officers, agents, or employees.
+Owner (including its Successors and Assigns) shall defend and hold the Town and its officers, employees and consultants harmless for any and all claims, liability and damages arising out of the negligent actions or inactions of such Property Owner, its agents or employees pursuant to this Agreement, unless caused by the City’s negligence or willful misconduct

 Incorporation of Recitals and Exhibits.
 The above Background provisions, the attached Exhibits A and B, and all referenced approvals are incorporated into and are a part of this Agreement as if fully set forth herein.

+Partial Invalidity Due to Governmental Action.
+In the event the state or federal laws or regulations enacted after the Effective Date of this Agreement, or formal action of any governmental jurisdiction other than City, prevent compliance with one or more provisions of this Agreement, or require changes in plans, maps or permits approved by City, the parties agree that the provisions of this Agreement shall be modified extended or suspended only to the minimum extent necessary to comply with such laws or regulations.

+Waiver of Rights Under Utah Code Section 10-9a-532.
+The Parties have been represented by an attorney throughout this process.
+Owner acknowledges that this Agreement does not restrict any of Owner's rights under clearly established state law or that Owner has been advised in writing of any such rights being restricted.
+As an essential term of this Agreement, Owner hereby waives any claim that any term of this Agreement is void, illegal, invalid, or unenforceable as the result of any failure on the Town's part to disclose in writing any rights being restricted by this Agreement.

 IN WITNESS WHEREOF, the Parties have executed this Agreement as of the date(s) set forth in the acknowledgments below.